typelevel/grackle/docs/index.md

 libraryDependencies += "org.typelevel" %% "grackle-doobie-mssql" % "@VERSION@"
 ```

+## Running tests for database backed mappings

+Database backed mappings are tested against dockerized instances of Postgres, Oracle and SQL Server.
+This requires
+Docker 2.20.2 or later to be installed and running on the test machine.

+Running tests (eg. `rootJVM/test`) will automatically spin up the relevant containers, which will stay up and can be
+reused across multiple tests runs, significantly speeding up the test cycle.
+I recommend running `allUp` initially, to
+pull images and initialise databases, before running tests the first time.
+Note that Oracle in particular takes quite
+a long time to initialise, so expect `allUp` to take several minutes to complete the first time around.

 ## Community

 Grackle is proud to be a [Typelevel](https://typelevel.org/) project.
 We are committed to providing a friendly, safe